nexcess/puppet-ksplice/README.md

 #### `cron_weekday`
 Specify a custom cron_weekday.
 Default value: '*'

+#### `repo_name`
+Specify a custom name for the yum and apt repo.
+Default value: 'ksplice'

+#### `repo_ensure`
+Specify the ensure value for the yum and apt repo.
+Default value: 'present'

+#### `repo_yum_baseurl_prefix`
+Specify a baseurl_prefix for the yum repo.
+It isn't documented anywhere but you can mirror the uptrack packages from ksplice.com using rsync.
+Default value: 'http://www.ksplice.com/yum/uptrack/'

+#### `repo_apt_location`
+Specify a baseurl_prefix for the yum repo.
+It isn't documented anywhere but you can mirror the uptrack packages from ksplice.com using rsync.
+Default value: 'http://www.ksplice.com/apt/'

+#### `repo_enabled`
+Specify the enable value for the yum and apt repo.
+Default value: true

+#### `repo_gpgcheck`
+Specify the gpgcheck value for the yum repo.
+Default value: true

+#### `repo_gpgkey`
+Specify a custom url or path for the GPG key for the packages in the yum repo.
+Default value: 'https://www.ksplice.com/yum/RPM-GPG-KEY-ksplice'

+#### `repo_key_id`
+Specify a custom key id for the apt repo.
+Default value: '5DE2D4F255E23055D3C40F2CF7CA6265B6D4038E'

+#### `repo_key_source`
+Specify a custom url for the apt key.
+Default value: 'https://www.ksplice.com/apt/ksplice-archive.asc'

+#### `package_ensure`
+Specify a version of status for the uptrack package.
+Default value: 'present'

 ### Facts
 `uptrack-uname` will print out the effective version of kernel after patching.
 It accepts uname(1) command-line options and produces compatible output.
 There are facts, using uptrack-uname, corresponding to the kernel facts that already come with facter.